-- An initial shortlist of applicants based on the claims against the selection criteria and your Resume/CV - Attendance and performance at an interview (if successful in the shortlist phase) - Assessment through the completion of a work sample assessment exercise.
-This can include but not limited to: - A case study based on the duties of the job - A time-limited written task based on the duties of the job, for example; a letter, minute, or brief - A time-limited set of technical tasks performed at a stand-alone PC, such as doing calculations, functions and reports based on data in a workbook (e.g. Microsoft Excel) - A presentation on a set topic - Providing documentation at interview (for example, spreadsheets, press clippings) - Confirmation of relative suitability to perform the duties of the role through referee reports
+- An initial shortlist of applicants based on the claims against the selection criteria and your Resume/CV - Invitation to participate in a one-way video interview candidates will be invited to record and submit their answer to a set of questions which will be reviewed by the selection panel - Attendance and performance at an interview (if successful in the shortlist phase) - Assessment through the completion of a work sample assessment exercise.
+This can include but not limited to: - A case study based on the duties of the job - A time-limited written task based on the duties of the job, for example; a letter, minute, or brief - A time-limited set of technical tasks performed at a stand-alone PC, such as doing calculations, functions and reports based on data in a workbook (e.g. Microsoft Excel) - A presentation on a set topic - Providing documentation at interview (for example, spreadsheets, press clippings) - Confirmation of relative suitability to perform the duties of the role through referee reports.